 The one thing that I do not like about this paddle and of Werner Paddles in general and is the reason I am giving it 3 starts instead of 5, is the locking mechanism.

-The jamming usually happens around day 10 of an expedition, and you need to have a can of WD40 with you to loosen things up.
+The jamming usually happens around day 10 of an expedition, and you need to have a can of WD40 to loosen up the gunk.

-This wouldn't be that big of a deal, if it was a cheap dinky $30 paddle, or even an unbranded carbon fiber paddle from Alibaba which would cost me $250, but for $550 I expect perfection, and Werner isn't delivering it.
+This wouldn't be that big of a deal, if it was a cheap dinky $100 paddle, or even an unbranded carbon fiber paddle from Alibaba which would cost $250, but for $550 I expect perfection, and Werner isn't delivering it.
 Shame on you Werner!
-If a $550 piece of equipment doesn't come with peace of mind, then it's not worth $550.
+If a $550 piece of equipment doesn't come with peace of mind and 100% reliability, then it's not worth $550.

-The Youtube video below from Uncle Baggy gives a decent review, but he don't mention the button jamming, which you won't notice, unless you are using the paddle for an extended and continuous period.
+The Youtube video below from Uncle Baggy gives a decent review, but he doesn't mention the button jamming, which you won't notice, unless you are using the paddle for an extended period.

 As an Amazon Associate, I earn a commission from qualifying purchases.